 Hello, we're the oneball organization.

-In 2009 a group of testicular cancer survivors and stand-up friends, family members, and every-day people joined forces with the common goal of giving testicular cancer a punch in the groin.
+In 2009 a group of testicular cancer survivors and stand-up friends, family members, and every-day people joined forces with the common goal of giving testicular cancer a kick in the groin.

 Testicular Cancer Statistics - oneball organization